wlh320/refhelper/README.md

     search       Search entries with some pattern
-    add          Add an entry to current library using DOI or arXiv id add_batch    Add a batch of entries to current library (from a txt file) load         Load a batch of entries to current library (from a bibtex file) del          Delete an entry in current library link         Create link from entry to a pdf file
+    add          Add an entry to current library using DOI or arXiv id add_batch    Add a batch of entries to current library (from a txt file) download     Download arXiv pdf files for all unlinked entries load         Load a batch of entries to current library (from a bibtex file) del          Delete an entry in current library link         Create link from entry to a pdf file